 Children need healthy meals to learn.
 The Copley-Fairlawn City School District offers healthy meals each school day.
-Breakfast at all buildings is $2.00.
-At Arrowhead, Fort Island and Herberich, lunch costs $3.25.
-At Copley-Fairlawn Middle School and Copley High School, lunch costs $3.50.
+Breakfast cost $2.00 at all schools.
+Lunch costs $3.25 for Kdg-4th grade students and $3.50 for 5th-12th grade students.
 Your children may qualify for free meals or for reduced-price meals.
 For the 2023-2024 school year, those who apply and qualify for reduced-price meals will receive free meals.
 Below are some common questions and answers to help you with the application process.

 - All children in households receiving benefits from the supplemental nutrition assistance program (SNAP) or Ohio Works First (OWF) are eligible for free meals.

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.

 - Children participating in their school’s Head Start program are eligible for free meals.

 - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.

 - Children may receive free or reduced-price meals if your household’s income is within the limits on the Federal Income Eligibility Guidelines.
 Your children may qualify for free or reduced-price meals if your household income falls at or below the limits on this chart.

 FEDERAL ELIGIBILITY INCOME CHART For School Year 2023-2024